 What is a nasendoscopy or nasopharyngoscopy?

 A nasendoscopy and a nasopharyngoscopy are both procedures that use a small flexible, fiberoptic camera called an endoscope to view the nose, throat, and upper airway.
-Information from these examinations helps medical professionals at Gillette diagnose and treat a variety of medical conditions.
+Information from nasendoscopy or a nasopharyngoscopy helps medical professionals at Gillette diagnose and treat a variety of medical conditions that can include, among others issues with the voice box, vocal cords, obstructive sleep apnea and airway obstruction.

 What are the differences between a nasendoscopy and a nasopharyngoscopy?